benjamin-smith/craft-healthcheck/README.md

-# Health Check plugin for Craft CMS
+# Health Check plugin for Craft CMS v2

 Adds a health check route to your site to indicate that Craft is healthy and ready to accept web traffic from a load balancer.

+### DEPRECATED

+*This plugin is for Craft CMS v2, which is no longer supported.
+See https://craftcms.com/knowledge-base/supported-versions*

 ## Installation